Mass Cultural Council logo

 Interpretive Sciences — including lectures and activities to engage people in nature, science, and technology in ways that connect to their lives.

-The WCC collects data from the residents of the Town of Weston to inform its funding priorities.
+The WCC periodically collects data from the residents of the Town of Weston to inform its funding priorities.
 In the past, grants have supported an enormous range of activities in the creative/cultural sector, including community-wide festivals, concerts, and plays; exhibitions and projects by local artists; nature, science, and environmental education programs and participatory activities; video productions; after-school youth programs; hands-on workshops in writing and the visual arts; local history and cultural diversity projects; and lectures and book discussions in the humanities.

 Grant applicants are encouraged to work with local institutions such as the Weston Public Library, the Weston Arts and Innovation Center, and the Council on Aging to secure a venue in advance for their program.
 Programming can be in-person, online, hybrid, or hands-on where appropriate, and venues must be handicap-accessible.